Elliptic

 Elliptic Related Functions

-AGM: Artihmetic Geometric Mean
+AGM: Arithmetic Geometric Mean

 [A,B,C,N]= AGM(A0,B0,C0,TOL) carry out the process of the arithmetic geometric mean, starting with a given positive numbers triple (A0, B0, C0) and returns in (A, B, C) the generated sequence.
-N is a number of steps (returns in the valueuint32).
+N is a number of steps (returns in the value uint32).

 The general scheme of the procedure: